pranavansiva30/spring-boot-rabbitmq/README.md

 # Spring Boot RabbitMQ Example

-Things to be checked before starting the application:
+Things to be checked before starting the 2 applications: spring-boot-rabbitmq-producer spring-boot-rabbitmq-consumer do the following changes in both application

 * Update the application.properties file with your MySQL username and password
 * Create a new database schema with name springboot_rabbitmq_example